40% Less Bugs through Manual and Auto QA Standardization for IoT Product

 Automated testing

-The Excel client is developed on the basis of the Java Apache POI library, which allows reading Microsoft Office documents, in particular MS Excel.
-In the application, when requesting a report, it is downloaded as a .zip archive.
-The Excel client unzips and extracts the Excel file.
-Next, a Workbook object and an Excel Sheet object are created, and line-by-line reading is performed from each sheet line into the Map data structure object in the Java programming language (Map<Integer, List<String>>).
-After that, the data from the data structure object is distributed to the desired report object.
-To obtain the final result, the data in the created report is compared with the data from the database.
-The results of the check are considered positive if the data match and there are no duplicates of metering devices in the report.
+All requested reports in the client’s product are downloaded as a .zip archive.
+The Excel client unzips and extracts the Excel file, creates a Workbook and Excel Sheet objects, and reads each line from each sheet creating a Map data structure object (Map<Integer, List<String>> in Java).
+The data from the data structure object is then delivered to the desired report object and compared with the database.
+The check is considered successful if the data matches and there are no duplicates of metering devices in the report.

 1. Establishment of a connection with the metering device.